nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Listing persons: `list`

 Shows a list of all persons in FriendlyLink or paired and unpaired persons if specified.
+* If `PAIRED` or `UNPAIRED` keyword is not specified, this command helps the administrator to easily view all the elderly, volunteer and pairs in the database, and is also useful to revert the views after `find` command.
+* If `PAIRED` or `UNPAIRED` keyword is specified, it allows the administrator to quickly view the persons who are paired or not paired, therefore helps the decision-making.

 Format: `list <[PAIRED \ UNPAIRED]>`